miguelmarcondesf/clicksign-agenda-teste/README.md

 # clicksign-agenda-teste

 A project for Clicksign Front-end hiring process.
-An contact book, where the user will be able to see a list of his contacts, possibility to add new ones, edit and delete them.
+An contact book, where the user will be able to see a list of his contacts, add new ones, edit and delete them.

 ## Prerequisites

-[Node](https://nodejs.org) Version 8.9 or above (8.11.0+ recommended).
+[Node](https://nodejs.org) Version 8.9 or above (8.11.0+ recommended)

 ## Built With